Skip to content

 Terminal window

-Note: make compile routes through <seed> build -p compiler — the Sailfin-native driver — and requires bash, clang, and LLVM tools including llvm-link. make fetch-seed also requires jq.
-(The prior scripts/build.sh orchestrator was retired in Stage E PR7 / #383.)
+Note: make compile routes through <seed> build -p compiler — the Sailfin-native driver — and requires bash, clang, LLVM tools, jq, and OpenSSL development libraries.
+The prior scripts/build.sh orchestrator is no longer in-tree.

 To update to the latest release, re-run the install script.
 It overwrites the existing binaries in-place: